test-kitchen/kitchen-digitalocean/README.md

   - name: ubuntu-12.10
 ```

-You also have the option of providing some configs via environment variables.
+You also have the option of providing your credentials from environment variables.

 ```bash
 export DIGITALOCEAN_CLIENT_ID="1234"